 Among other things, it protects the customer from incomplete projects.
 This can include instances in which the contractor goes bankrupt before the project is complete.

-The word “fidelity” refers to loyalty reliability and faithfulness.
-A fidelity bond policyholders from fraudulent acts.
+The word “fidelity” refers to loyalty and honesty.
+Despite its name, a fidelity bond protects policyholders from fraudulent acts.

-Surety bonds are also generally calculated as a percentage of your desired coverage, though usually at a higher rate of up to 15%, with this percentage paid as an annual premium.
+Surety bonds are generally calculated as a percentage of your desired coverage amount, at a rate of up to 15%, with this percentage paid as an annual premium.
 So a $100,000 bond could cost up to $15,000 annually.

-In some cases, like licensing bonds, your credit score may be taken into account.
+In some cases, like licensing bonds, your credit score may be taken into account when calculating the premium.